Dynatrace/Dynatrace-Config-Manager/README.md

 ### Vision:
 I am working towards a "one click migration" for all oneangents and and of their tenant's configuration to another tenant.

+### Access Tokens
+It is required that you use an access token with these scopes:
+* Minimal: Read entities & Read settings
+* Target Env, at the time of migration: Read entities & Read settings & Write entities & Write settings

 ### Functionalities (Animated Gifs):

 ##### Match entities between 2 tenants